by Terry Heick

 This should make us at the very least uncomfortable.

-Humanities: The Things That Linger
+The Stories That Linger

 Let’s define the humanities as “the study of ourselves through our collective human expression.”